Constellation Shaping for OFDM-ISAC Systems: From Theoretical Bounds to Practical Implementation: Simulation Results

 \textbf{Remark:} This makes geometric and probabilistic constellation shaping well-suited for applications where sensing or communications performance is prioritized, respectively.
 Joint shaping consistently exhibits strong performance across all regimes, effectively leveraging the advantages of both geometric and probabilistic shaping.
 It performs similarly to geometric and probabilistic constellation shaping at low and high kurtosis values, respectively.
-Compared to a conventional \num{64}-\ac{QAM}, joint constellation shaping increases the GMI by 0.16 bit/symbol and reduces the kurtosis $\kappa$ by \num{0.19} while maintaining an equivalent \ac{SC} performance.
-Additionally, while \num{64}-\ac{PSK} and \num{64}-\ac{QAM} offer only two discrete operating points, joint constellation shaping allows for continuous adjustment between \ac{SC} performance, providing greater flexibility.
+Compared to conventional \num{64}-\ac{QAM}, joint constellation shaping achieves a \num{0.16} bit/symbol higher \ac{GMI} at the same kurtosis~$\kappa$.
+This means that joint shaping increases the communication throughput while maintaining the same detection probability for sensing.
+Conversely, joint shaping can reduce the kurtosis~$\kappa$ by \num{0.19} while achieving the same \ac{GMI}, which directly translates into a higher detection probability of the \ac{TOI} at equal communication performance.
+In addition, while \num{64}-\ac{PSK} and \num{64}-\ac{QAM} offer only two discrete operating points, joint shaping enables a continuous adjustment of the \ac{AIR}-kurtosis operating point.
+This allows for a flexible and fine-grained trade-off between communication throughput and sensing detection probability.
+Furthermore, remember that the self-interference from the limited isolation between the transmitter and receiver paths manifests as a target with a large virtual \ac{RCS}, and that the noise-and-interference~(\ref{eq:system_model:noise_and_interference_power}) floor scales with the product of the kurtosis and the summed power of all targets.
+Consequently, if the self-interference is stronger than the received reflections of the targets, it dominates the noise-and-interference floor, which scales with the kurtosis of the employed constellations.
+Hence, reducing the kurtosis through constellation shaping can reduce the noise-and-interference floor caused by the self-interference and, consequently, increase the detection probability of a \ac{TOI} with small \ac{RCS}.

 To quantify the performance gains of low-complexity constellation shaping, Fig.~\ref{fig:GPAS:rand_det_tradeoff} compares conventional and generalized \ac{PAS} in terms of their \ac{SC} trade-off and benchmarks them against joint constellation shaping and standard modulation formats.
 Conventional \ac{PAS} performs best under weak kurtosis constraints, i.e., high kurtosis, closely approaching the \ac{AWGN} capacity.
 However, as discussed previously, it suffers from a significant penalty when circular constellations with low kurtosis are required.
 In this regime, generalized \ac{PAS} matches the performance of joint constellation shaping.
 In the intermediate regime, a small gap remains between the \ac{PAS} variants and joint shaping, which could, in principle, be closed by time-sharing between both shaping configurations.